Cass County Youth Court: Youth Leadership with Character, Integrity and Compassion

 Youth Court is a peer court.

 Juvenile offenders are given the choice of appearing before the Youth Court or going to Cass County Juvenile Court.
-They will be tried, judged, defended and convicted, or exonerated by a court made up of their peers.
+They will be tried, judged, defended and sentenced, or exonerated by a court made up of their peers.
 The Cass County Youth Court guidelines are established, and supervised by adult attorneys, judges, prosecutors, and juvenile officials.
 All Youth Court sessions are monitored by an adult.
-However, the youth selected to serve the court make the final decisions.
 All cases heard are real cases.

 Primary Goal of Youth Court